matevzsi/ZvirceHome/README.md

 - **Full Light Control**: Support for RGBW lights, color temperature, brightness, and on/off control
 - **Cover/Blind Control**: Position and tilt angle control for window coverings
+- **Light Default Values**: Set default ON brightness for each light channel (stored in gateway hardware)
 - **Easy Configuration**: User-friendly config flow through Home Assistant UI
 - **Flexible Channel Management**: Enable/disable and rename individual light and cover channels
 - **Local Polling**: Direct communication with your PoLED gateway on your local network